 Redmond Barry Fellowship

-The Redmond Barry Fellowship funds research into a project using collections at the Library and the University of Melbourne.
-The project can be in any medium and is open to early-career creatives, researchers and graduates, as well as established professionals.
+Apply for the Redmond Barry Fellowship to research a project using collections at the Library and the University of Melbourne’s Archives and Special Collections.
+You can be a creative or researcher in any discipline.
+We welcome early career creatives, researchers and graduates, as well as established ones.

 The fellowship includes:

-The funding is based on 3 months of work in the Library, either continuous or broken up over the year.
+Funding is based on approximately 3 months of work in the Library.
+This can be either continuous or broken up over the year, and you’ll have access to your office for the full 12 months.

-The Library and the University of Melbourne jointly sponsor the fellowship.
-Your research should use the collections at both institutions.
+The fellowship is jointly sponsored by the Library and the University of Melbourne, so your research should use the collections at both institutions.
 We encourage projects that highlight linkages between the collections and promote new insights on the subject or material.
-The Library also welcomes ideas for digital, creative or literary work that can be shared and published in the University's repository.
+We also welcome ideas for digital, creative or literary work that can be shared and published in the university’s repository.

-Find out more about the University of Melbourne's Special Collections.
+Find out more about the University of Melbourne’s Archives and Special Collections on the University of Melbourne website.

 About Redmond Barry